Convergence rates for loop-erased random walk and other Loewner curves: Loop-erased random walk and SLE

 \subsection{Definitions}

-The radial {\bf Schramm-Loewner evolution}, radial SLE$_\kappa$, is defined by taking $W(t) = e^{i\sqrt{\kappa} B(t)}$ as driving term for the radial Loewner equation, where $B$ is standard Brownian motion.
-It is a fact that this Loewner chain is almost surely generated by a curve -- the SLE$_\kappa$ path.
-This is a random fractal curve which is simple when $0 \le \kappa \le 4$, has double points when $4 < \kappa$ and is space filling when $\kappa \ge 8$.
-See \cite{RS} for proofs of these facts.
-In Appendix~\ref{sle-sect} we discuss a derivative estimate for radial SLE$_\kappa$ that we will state and use in this section when $\kappa=2$.
-For technical reasons we use a stopping time $\sigma$ for the radial SLE path $\tilde{\gamma}$ further discussed in Appendix~\ref{sle-sect}.
-Fix a small constant $\ee>0$.
+The radial \textit{Schramm--Loewner evolution}, radial SLE$_\kappa$, is defined by taking $W(t) = e^{i\sqrt{\kappa} B(t)}$ as driving term for the radial Loewner equation, where $B$ is standard Brownian motion.
+It is a fact that this Loewner chain is almost surely generated by a curve---the SLE$_\kappa$ path.
+This is a random fractal curve which is simple when $0 \le\kappa\le4$, has double points when $4 < \kappa$ and is space filling when $\kappa\ge 8$.
+See \cite{RS} for proofs of these results.
+In Appendix~\ref {sle-sect}, we discuss a derivative estimate for radial SLE$_\kappa$ that we will state and use in this section when $\kappa=2$.
+For technical reasons, we need a stopping time $\sigma$ for the radial SLE path $\tilde{\gamma}$ further discussed in Appendix~\ref{sle-sect}.
+Fix a small constant $\varepsilon>0$.
 We then define